 We know that the relationship you establish with your doctor during your pregnancy is an important one.
 We recognize this and want to participate in your birth.
 However, this may not always be possible.
-During the day, the doctors of Meridian Women's Health cover their own deliveries.
-We work with another group of women obstetricians sharing evening and weekend coverage.
-One of the seven women physicians is on-call and available to you at all times.
+During the day, the doctors of Meridian Women's Health each cover their own patients for delivery when they are in the office.
 If you have a problem or signs of labor, you can call our office at 206-368-6644 at anytime and our answering service will put you in touch with the on-call doctor.